 NEW YORK — A Second Circuit U.S. Court of Appeals panel on June 2 vacated dismissal of a human resources professional’s claim of age bias brought against his former employer, finding that he brought allegations sufficient to state a claim; however, the appellate panel upheld dismissal of the appellant’s gender and ethnicity bias and retaliation claims (Michael Franchino v.
 Terence Cardinal Cook Health Care Center, Inc., et al., No. 16-2383, 2nd Cir., 2017 U.S. App.
 LEXIS 9756).

 DAYTONA BEACH, Fla. — A Florida appeals panel on May 19 reversed and remanded a visitation case to a trial court to determine whether it would be in the children’s best interest for their grandparents to receive make-up visitations (Jennifer Downs and William Downs v.
 Ruth D. LeDoux-Nottingham, No. 5D16-468, Fla.
 App., 5th Dist., 2017 Fla.
 App.
 LEXIS 7179).

-WASHINGTON, D.C. — A former general manager for Abbott Laboratories asked the U.S. Supreme Court March 27 to review the Third Circuit U.S. Court of Appeals’ affirmance of dismissal of his federal and state age discrimination claims against the company (Clive Baron v.
-Abbott Laboratories, No. 16-1186, U.S. Sup., 2017 U.S. S. Ct.
-Briefs LEXIS 1192).
+WASHINGTON, D.C. — The U.S. Supreme Court on May 15 denied a petition for writ of certiorari filed by a former general manager for Abbott Laboratories who sought review of a Third Circuit U.S. Court of Appeals’ affirmance of dismissal of his federal and state age discrimination claims against the company (Clive Baron v.
+Abbott Laboratories, No. 16-1186, U.S. Sup., 2017 U.S. LEXIS 2985).